In the Earth of Your Soul, In the Cross of Your Arms 1

 (a short passage of moderate adult content at the end of the chapter)

-Catherine released the latch that secreted the door to their rooms and passed through to the small chamber behind the stained glass window.
-Long burning candles glimmered, their attendance a gift from Mary or perhaps from Jamie – a welcome to her.
+Catherine slipped through the open wedge, the once-secret door in the wall to their private rooms.
+In the alcove behind the stained glass window, long-burning candles glimmered, their attendance a gift from Mary, perhaps from Jamie or Sara – her welcome.

 Darkness, pushed back by love.

-“He's ... coming back?”
-She rushed out into the atrium, wishing, fully expecting to see him there.
-She bent forward, her hand on her heart to still it, and slowed her breathing.
+“He's coming back?”
+She rushed into the atrium, wishing, fully expecting to see him there.
+She bent at the waist, her hand on her heart to harness it.
 A brightness bloomed behind her eyelids – their bond, like the sun, a thousand rays in her soul.
-Yet the exhilaration of it was too short.
-She felt his presence drawing nearer, heard the echo of thudding footfalls in a distant corridor ...
-And then ... a descent, a sense of resignation, and she knew his frustration as her own.
+She felt his presence drawing nearer, heard the echo of thudding footfalls in a distant corridor ... and then ... a descent, a sense of resignation, his frustration ... her own.

 ____________